YaourtB/GPS_plus/README.md

 │   |   ├── parameter/
 ```

-Note that 0-1.jpg are rectified input images and 2-5.jpg are images for supervision or evaluation, in particular 4-5.jpg are original images of 0-1 views.
+Note that 0-1.jpg are rectified input images and 2-5.jpg are images for supervision or evaluation.
+In particular, 4-5.jpg are original images of 0-1 views.

 ## Test